shanewolf38/technical-bedrock/knowledge/useful_links.md

 There is loads of useful information about Bedrock Development online, but sometimes it is hard to find!
 I will do my best to keep this list up to date as I continue to find useful content.

 ## Discord Links:
-Discord is an online chatroom tool that many of you are already probably familiar with.
-Here are some of the more useful discord servers:

  - [Crucible (Personal Support Discord)](https://discord.gg/XjV87YN)
  - [Minecraft Commands](https://discord.gg/QAFXFtZ)